 Guardianship is never assumed.
 The appointment of guardianship is a legal process whereby the prospective guardian must prove that the need for guardianship of the ward exists and that they are physically, financially, and emotionally able to provide for the well-being of the minor child or incapacitated adult.

-For help and legal representation in guardianship matters, call to speak with a guardianship lawyer at Law Firm of Oklahoma.
+For help and legal representation in guardianship matters, call to speak with a guardianship lawyer at the Law Firm of Oklahoma.